 Exotic Shorthair Health Problems

 Since the Exotic is an outcross breed, your feline is likely to be healthier than a purebred Persian feline.

 However, the breed does have some common health issues you need to be aware of.

 Brachycephalic Respiratory Syndrome

-Exotics have the most adorable flat, round faces with big eyes and a short nose.
+Exotics have flat, round faces with big eyes and a short nose.
 While the telltale physical features are what make the cats so appealing, they are the cause of most of the health issues that plague the breed.

 The size and shape of the head and the appearance of the pushed in face is referred to as brachycephalic.
 Brachycephalic airway syndrome (BAS) is the most common issue for Exotics.

 BAS is a chronic upper airway disease that produces resistance while breathing, airway inflammation, and difficulty catching breath during and after physical activity.
 BAS can be dealt with in a number of ways.
 If your feline is obese, then a weight loss regimen should be started immediately.